Sprite (drink) Logo

 Sprite (drink) Logo 1984

-The design of the label has been transformed beyond recognition.
+The label’s design has been transformed beyond recognition.
 She has a new everything: background, font, color, style.
 For example, a black square appeared, in which the developers placed the main elements.
 Among them is the name of a carbonated drink with slightly modified letters.
 The lower curve of the “t” disappeared, the vertical element of the “i” was straightened, the dot was replaced with a lemon and lime superimposed on each other, and the rounding on the hat was removed from the “r.”
 In contrast, the designers painted the word “Sprite” in white and the inscriptions around it in yellow.

 1989 – 1994